 While the Company is primarily focused on operational assets, it has the ability to acquire interests in assets that are under construction (up to 25 per cent. of the Portfolio Value) which have the potential to provide higher returns once operational.
-Of the Pipeline Assets, five are under construction, although it is expected that two of these will be operational by the end of 2014, with the balance operational by the end of 2016.
+Both of the Pipeline Assets are operational.